SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 6. Specify the configuration snapshot file by either uploading it from the file system, specifying a URL from where the configuration snapshot can be obtained or choosing a file.
 7. Click **Add configuration**.

-The configuration will be added to the configuration repository.
+The configuration snapshot will be added to the configuration repository.

 ![Configuration Snapshot Repository](/images/users-guide/DeviceManagement/devmgmt-management-configrepo-addsnapshot.png)